A proper diet is a must for getting six pack abs.

 As you lose fat, recalculate your daily calorie expenditure and body fat percentage, then adjust your calorie intake according to where your body fat percentage belongs on Table 1 above.

-When you reach 10-12% body fat, your abs should be visible.
+When you get down to 8-12% body fat, your abs should be visible.

 If your body fat percentage is above 30%, you need to lose weight before considering 6 pack abs.